JuliaVictory/Personal-Health-App/README.md

 Besides collecting information for further analysis, the personal feedback also creates valuable insight for the user and based on her final score she will receive a list of doctors in the canton she lives in.
 The diagrams shown at the end gives the user a quick insight into the survey and provides her with an overview about the most relevant statistics.

+Preperation:
+ - pip install squarify --> # squarify is necessary for creating a treemap diagram

 Roadmap:
  1. start_app.py: general code that imports the functionalities written in other files
  2. read_data.py: reads the data from external website + internal csv file